ozendelait/rvc_devkit/depth/README.md

 The download script will not delete any data, to free space again, remove all files you don't need.

-Note: The VIPER benchmark does not supply training data but participants still have to submit results for its test set!
+Note: The VIPER benchmark does not supply any training data but participants still have to submit results for its test set!
 You can add any additional public data source you like as long as you reference it.

 ## Short Format and Layout Description